-When determining Tax Court ratios, separate commercial and industrial ratios will be determined if each of these property types have at least 6 sales.
-However, if both of those property types do not have at least 6 sales, a combined commercial/industrial ratio (PT 94) will be determined based on the combination of those property types.
+For Tax Court purposes, commercial and industrial ratios will be determined for each of these property types with 6 or more sales.
+Additionally, if commercial and industrial do not each have at least 6 sales, a combined commercial/industrial ratio (PT 94) will be determined, as long as the combined sales count is 6 or more.

-^{} SBE Ratios will be calculated for all jurisdictions.
+\ SBE Ratios will be calculated for all jurisdictions.
 State Board orders will not be issued on ratios with fewer than 6 sales.